devergranne/gdpr-analytics/README.md

-# We're looking for contributors feel free to join and make that a great plugin !
+# We're looking for contributors feel free to join !

 This is a proof of concept of a 100% GDPR compliant implementation of Google Analytics through a Wordpress plugin.